Session 2: An Introductory Workshop in Pharmacometrics Using MonolixSuite® (In Person)

 Requirements

-Laptop computers equipped with a web browser are required to fully participate in hands-on exercises.
-Access to NONMEM and KIWI will be provided for the duration of the course.
+Laptop computers with installed MonolixSuite® are required to fully participate in hands-on exercises.
+Access to MonolixSuite® will be provided for two weeks from May 11-24, 2026.

 Fee

 The fee is $2,800.
 A graduate student rate (registered MS and PhD) of $1,400 is available for up to 5 participants.
-The registration fee includes access to the course documentation, code examples, and a copy of the textbook, Introduction to Population Pharmacokinetic/Pharmacodynamic Analysis with Nonlinear Mixed Effects Models by Owen and Fiedler-Kelly (John Wiley & Sons Inc., 2014).
+The registration fee includes access to the course documentation and code examples.
 Continental breakfasts, lunches and break-time refreshments during the course are included.
 No walk-ins accepted.

 Payment